gttotev/dripsama/README.md

 * `util/install-subkey.sh`: installs `rust` and `subkey` if not already in `PATH`.
 * `util/transfer.js`: usage: `./tranfer.js <addr> <key_file>`.
   Transfers all KSMA, minus fees, from accounts in `key_file` to given address.
+  Accounts may be specified in raw seed format, or as encrypted JSON.
+In the latter case, the password for decryption must be given, separated by a space on the same line as the stringified JSON.

 ## References